What Is An Automobile Chassis?

-Chassis is the main support structure of the vehicle which is also known as ‘Frame’.
+Chassis is the vehicle’s main support structure, also known as the ‘Frame.’
 It bears all the stresses on the vehicle in both static and dynamic conditions.
-In a vehicle, it is analogous to the skeleton in living organisms.
+In a vehicle, it is analogous to the skeleton of a living organism.
 The origin of the word Chassis lies in the French language.
-Every vehicle whether it is a two-wheeler or a car or a truck has a chassis-frame.
-However, its form obviously varies with the vehicle type.
+Whether it is a two-wheeler or a car, or a truck, every vehicle has a chassis-frame.
+However, its form, obviously, varies with the vehicle type.

 - Supports the weight of various systems of the vehicle such as engine, transmission etc.

 - Supports a load of passengers as well as the luggage.

 - Withstands the stresses arising due to bad road conditions.